 - Treats depression

-Find out more about the awesome effects of exercise in this free handbook from the Mental Health Organisation, which you can download here.
+Find out more about the awesome and unexpected effects of exercise in this fantastic article from Life Fitness Bike.

 Don't have a challenge to train for?

 If you haven't signed up to one of our exciting challenges, why not give yourself even more reason to train and book today?
-We have all sorts of adventures that will change your life for the better, from trekking in Namibia, to snowshoeing through the real-life Narnia of Northern Finland, to cycling from Mumbai to Goa.... and the list goes on!
+We have all sorts of adventures that will change your life for the better, from trekking the Great Wall of China to tracking gorillas in the Bwindi Impenetrable Rainforest in Uganda, to cycling from Mumbai to Goa.... and the list goes on!

 Before you worry about fundraising, we've got you covered with ten ways to fundraise in self-isolation, which you can check out here.